 Introductory Sociology (1000), Sociology of Deviance (1010)

-2017-Current.
+2019.
 Director/Professor- Human Rights Policing Certificate Program

-12-week certificate of completion with state-of-the-art curriculum for law enforcement to receive training and certification in human rights policing.
+Twelve-week certificate of completion with state-of-the-art curriculum for law enforcement to receive training and certification in human rights policing.

 2017-Current.
 Online Professor.
 University of Wisconsin- Whitewater